 Your products are automatically sent to you

 You save up to 10% when you sign up for a subscription

 Teething is a rite of passage that every baby experiences.
-It’s a process that involves the movement of milk teeth – also known as baby teeth, primary teeth, or deciduous teeth – up, and then through the gums.
+It's a process that involves the movement of milk teeth - also known as baby teeth, primary teeth, or deciduous teeth - up, and then through an infant's gums.

 Unfortunately, although it's completely natural and normal, it can be painful for babies and, in turn, stressful for their parents and caregivers.

 To help you understand more about the teething timeline, we've created this guide to help you understand when teething starts, which of your baby's teeth will appear first, how many teeth they'll have, and when they'll eventually get their adult teeth.

 Even before their teeth appear, it's important to care for your baby's gums from the get-go.
 Doing so gets them used to having their mouth cleaned and can make it easier to introduce toothbrushing when their teeth arrive.